dinoconstantinou87/FormKit/README.md

 #### FormDateTime

-A row for accepting Date and/or Time input from a FormDateTimePicker
+A row for accepting Date and/or Time input from a FormDateTimePicker.
+This row will insert and remove a FormDateTimePicker beneath the row in the same way that you find in the Event form within the Calendar app.

 ```swift
 let row = FormDateTime(formatter: self.dateTimeFormatter)